-In many cases you are able to swap the project charter (a.k.a. project initiation document) than can easily fill between ten and twenty pages with a single-page Project Square.
+In many cases, you are able to swap the project charter (a.k.a. project initiation document) that can easily fill between ten and twenty pages with a single-page Project Square.
 That saves time on preparing it and it a whole lot easier to digest for stakeholders.
-Personally I would always prefer the Project Square over the project charter and only prepare the latter if it is absolutely required for safe project processing.
+Personally, I would always prefer the Project Square over the project charter and only prepare the latter if it is absolutely required for safe project processing.

 Description: “True mood” within the project, which affects the thinking, doing and underlying culture.

 - How is the mood, motivation, and engagement in this project?

 - How to best describe the interaction of the team in the project?

 - Is there a motion for trust or distrust when collaborating?

 - Can you feel more happiness and engagement or more animus and resistance?

 - Are you asking for too much or too little?
 Is there pressure or are there cynical comments?